danielfett/draft-dpop/main.md

 The value of the parameter is a space-delimited list of JWS `alg` (Algorithm) header values ([@!RFC7515], Section 4.1.1).
-* Additional authentication parameters MAY be used and unknown parameters MUST be ignored by recipients
+* Additional authentication parameters MAY be used and unknown parameters MUST be ignored by recipients.

 For example, in response to a protected resource request without